 One of the most annoying things to ever experience when using a computer is slow internet speed.
 Especially if you’re in the middle of backing up your computer, it could be one of the most annoying things ever.
-This is because cloud based backup services depend on the speed of your internet to backup your files.
+This is because cloud-based backup services depend on the speed of your internet to back up your files.

 However, with third-party local backup software like Backupper, you never have to go through that scenario.

-When you backup data to cloud based backup services, it means you’re sending your data to the data vaults of your backup service and not into the ‘cloud’.
+When you backup data to cloud-based backup services, it means you’re sending your data to the data vaults of your backup service and not into the ‘cloud’.
 This means these files are susceptible to server shutdown ( you’ll not be able to access your files), hacker attacks, and other security risks.
 With local backup software, you can keep your files right wherever you want them.

 This is a major problem why most people do not use cloud backup services.
 They consider the recurring costs unnecessary.
 Most people will prefer to make a one-time payment for the service.
 This is where local backup software once again bests online backup services.
 With a one-time fee, you can own a local backup software without having to worry about recurring costs.

 We tested out the AOMEI Backupper software, and it turned out to be a very good local backup software.
 The upgrade process was very smooth, and we didn’t have any issues with the user-friendly interface of the software.
-Although there are many things to like about the software, we’ve listed out a few of our favourites below:
+Although there are many things to like about the software, we’ve listed out a few of our favorites below:

 AOMEI Backupper is an ideal backup software because of its many functions.
 Below are its general functions.

 AOMEI offers both local and cloud storage features to its users.
-Under backup, you can have a file backup, system backup, partition backup or disk backup.
+Under backup, you can have a file backup, system backup, partition backup, or disk backup.

 Backupper is widening the gap between it and other local backup software by including the cloud sync.
 With this feature, you can sync files from online backup services such as OneDrive and Google Drive.

 You can also clone your files by using AOMEI Backupper.
 Similar to the backup process, there are many types of cloning.
-You can do a disk clone, system clone, command line clone, partition clone and clone with partition alignment.
+You can do a disk clone, system clone, command line clone, partition clone, and clone with partition alignment.

 You can also restore your files using the Restore feature.
 There are different restoring processes when using Backupper.
 Each one depends on the backup mode.